aimms/how-to/Articles/585/585-develop-service.rst

 Story
 ------

-The service developed is intentionally trivial; count the number of ``*`` in a couple of lines.
+The service developed is intentionally trivial; count the number of ``*``'s in a couple of lines.
-This story is chosen as it trivial to actually test whether the answer given is correct.
+This story is chosen as it is trivial to test whether the response given by the service is correct.

+Note that a service implemented in AIMMS can also implement an interesting optimization model; however, optimization applications are outside the scope of this article.

 Overview
 ----------